 The early origins of Townville Cricket Club are difficult to research, but it is thought that the club was founded in 1922 and took part in the West Riding League.

-In the immediate years before their entry to the Central Yorkshire League in 1996 they took part in the Pontefract & District Cricket League.
+In the immediate years before their entry to the Central Yorkshire League the club took part in the Pontefract & District Cricket League.

 Their first trophy success at First Team level was in 1979 when they won the Second Division Championship.